 Three major medieval routes that lead to Rome: Via Francigena, Via Romea Strata and Via Romea Germanica.
-The thermal heritage research is focused on their Italian stretches, precisely on the Tuscany region for the Via Francigena, the area of Montegrotto Terme for Strata and the delta of the Po River for Germanica.
+The thermal heritage research is focused on their Italian stretches, precisely on the Tuscany region for the Via Francigena, the area around Padua for Strata and the delta of the Po River for Germanica.